ankumpetvimala/SOAL-ASSESSMENT-/README.md

 4. Install Dial 2.2:

-*Install Dial 2.2 (Assuming Dial 2.2 is a made-up package for this task):*
+*Install Dial 2.2 *

-sudo apt install dial-2.2 -y  # Replace with actual installation steps if different
+sudo apt install dial-2.2 -y

 *Install Node.js and npm:*
-sh

 curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -

 sudo apt install -y nodejs

 Install NPM 16.X (Node.js should also be installed):

 # Install Node.js (npm is included)

 sudo apt install nodejs

 Check the installed version:

 node -v

 npm -v

 If you have an older version of npm, you can update it: